-To compile the WARC Effective 100, WARC Rankings track different advertising competitions around the world – all of them require entrants to show the impact of a campaign.
+To compile the WARC Effective 100, we track different advertising competitions around the world – all of them require entrants to show the impact of a campaign.
 Campaigns (and the brands and agencies behind them) are awarded points based on the prizes they win in those competitions.
-Each competition is weighted based on how rigorous and prestigious it is.

 The WARC Effective 100 methodology was developed in consultation with Douglas West, Professor of Marketing at Kings College, London.

-- Global: AME Awards, Cannes Lions, Effies (multiple shows), IPA Effectiveness Awards, Jay Chiat Awards, WARC Awards, ARF David Ogilvy Awards.
+- Global: Effies, Cannes Lions (creative effectiveness & creative strategy categories), IPA Effectiveness Awards, WARC Awards, Jay Chiat Awards, APG Creative Strategy Awards, AME Awards, ARF David Ogilvy Awards

 WARC tracks the following types of award for the WARC Effective 100:

 - Effectiveness award: Entries are judged primarily on the impact of a campaign.

 - Strategy award: Entries are judged on the strategic response to a client's business problem.

 - General marketing excellence award: A significant proportion of the scoring is based on effectiveness.

 Each year, the award shows tracked to compile the WARC Rankings are reviewed to ensure that they reflect the needs of the industry and fulfil the purpose of the Rankings.
 To determine the most prestigious and rigorous shows, we conduct the following global research:

 - We survey senior planners and strategists, asking them to tell us the global and regional shows they regard as the most prestigious and rigorous.